Olex2/Olex2Manual/Disorder/parts_and_occupancies.md

 The free variable will be linked to a number in the FVAR instruction at the top of the .ins file, `21` links to the second FVAR number, 31 links to the third FVAR number etc. These number are then refined.
 Essentially, `21` means 1 x FVAR 2, while -21 means 1-(1 x FVAR 2)] i.e. if two atoms have occupancies of `21` and `-21` respectively the sum of their occupancies will equal one fully occupied atom.
 Sometimes it quicker and easier to perform this using the command-line:

-- Using the `CODE PART part occupancy` command, for example `CODE PART 1 21` or `CODE PART 2 -21`.
-In the case when new PARTs need to be created, one can select the atoms of different PARTs sequentially and issue `CODE PART --p=N --lo` command to create N new PARTs and link their occupancy.
+- Using the `@PART part occupancy` command, for example `CODE PART 1 21` or `CODE PART 2 -21`.
+In the case when new PARTs need to be created, one can select the atoms of different PARTs sequentially and issue `CODE PART -p=N -lo` command to create N new PARTs and link their occupancy.
 In the case WHEN N is greater than 2, the occupancies will be linked through a restraint (SUMP) represented by a linear equation, rather than by a constraint.
 - Using the `CODE Fvar variable times` command, where *times* is the FVAR multiplier, typically 1.
 For example `CODE fvar 2 1` or `CODE fvar -2 1`.

 ## Displaying Occupancy Values